 Marijuana is often romanticized by proponents who push for lesser criminal penalties, more access, and full legalization for medical and recreational use.
 These advocates often share what we know as common myths, and push for a re-scheduling of the Schedule I illicit drug under the federal government’s Controlled Substances Act.
 With all this in mind, users who decide to quit consuming marijuana might be surprised by what they experience as they attempt to stop using a drug that is often referred to as “harmless.”

-- Sleep – Some studies suggest that marijuana use may contribute to insomnia.
+- Physiological – Some studies suggest that marijuana use may contribute to insomnia.
 Once sleep patterns are disrupted, the former user may continue to experience this disruption over a period of weeks, months, or even years.

 People who quit using marijuana may experience one or all of these side effects.
 The outcomes can be uncomfortable enough to cause the individual to use marijuana again in an effort to self-medicate and numb their bodies and emotions to the discomfort.